 - Tangent / Drift Angle

-Which is the MD at which the well is planned to be deflected from vertical, a change in inclination is started, and the well is oriented with specific azimuth (in terms of north, south, east and west).
+Which is the MD at which the well is planned to be deflected vertically, a change in inclination is started, and the well is oriented with specific azimuth (north, south, east, and west).

 - The shallowest KOPs will result in a decrease in the tangent section inclination.
 Also, it will be more difficult to kick off well on deeper formations.

-- Starting kick-off, the well should happen on more stable formations.
+- The well-starting kick-off should happen in more stable formations.

 Build-up and drop-off rate (in degrees of inclination)

-In well trajectory calculation & profile design planning, we use the term build-up and drop-off rate, which are the rates of the well deflected from zero degrees (vertical) (usually measured in degrees per 30 m or 100 ft).
+In well planning and trajectory calculation profile design, we use the term build-up and drop-off rate, which are the rates of the well deflected from zero degrees (vertical) (usually measured in degrees per 30 m or 100 ft).

-The build-up rate is chosen based on previous field experience, offset wells and the available tools, but rates between 1° and 3° per 100 ft are commonly used in conventional drilling.
-Since Build up rate and drop-off rate are constant, these sections of the well, form the arc of a circle.
+The build-up rate is chosen based on previous field experience, offset wells, and available tools.
+However, rates between 1° and 3° per 100 ft are commonly used in conventional drilling.
+Since the Build-up rate and drop-off rate are constant, these sections of the well form the arc of a circle.

 (Dogleg Severity) There is a term called dogleg severity resulting from a higher build-up rate of more than 3°/100 ft.
-Build-up rates over 3°/30 m are likely to cause doglegs when drilling conventional deviated wells with conventional drilling equipment.
-The build-up rate is often termed the dogleg severity
+Build-up rates over 3°/30 m will likely cause doglegs when drilling conventional deviated wells with traditional drilling equipment.
+The build-up rate is often termed the dogleg severity.

 It is determined by one or more of the following: